Find Affordable College Courses

 Top 10 Best History Schools

 Our 2023 rankings named Arizona State University - Skysong the best value school in the Southwest Region for history students.
-ASU - Skysong is a very large public school located in the medium-sized city of Scottsdale.
+ASU - Skysong is a fairly large public school located in the city of Scottsdale.

 ASU - Skysong undergraduate students pay an average of $13,092 in tuition and fees each year.
 After completing their degree, history graduates from ASU - Skysong carry an average student debtload of $28,276.
 This translates to an average monthly loan payment of $295, based on a 10-year repayment plan.

-As a testament to the quality of education it offers, ASU - Skysong also is in the top 10% of our Best History Schools in the Southwest Region ranking.
+ASU - Skysong excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best History Schools in the Southwest Region list.

 $15,755 Average Tuition & Fees

-A rank of #2 on this year’s list means Northeastern State University is a great value for history students.
-Located in the remote town of Tahlequah, NSU is a public college with a medium-sized student population.
+Out of the 36 schools in the Southwest Region that were part of this year’s ranking, Northeastern State University landed the # 2 spot on the list.
+Located in the remote town of Tahlequah, NSU is a public school with a moderately-sized student population.

-NSU undergraduate students pay an average of $15,755 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at NSU are $15,755 a year.
 The average amount in student loans that history majors at NSU take out is $23,165.

 The excellent programs at Sam Houston State University helped the school earn the #3 place on this year’s ranking of the best history schools in the Southwest Region .
 SHSU is a fairly large public school located in the distant town of Huntsville.